MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

 - Difference between using computer tools that are faster than interactions with AI

 Progression of Natural Language Conversation
+- Learning how to code
+- Learning how the code will work
+- Learning about math & algorithms

 .
 Building a boilerplate
   - Static v.
 Dynamic Processing-JAVA programs
   - Static Programs, very simple prototying examples
   - Dynamic Programs change the CANVAS like an animation
   - Comiler necessary lines of code, including MAIN Program Folder Name, setup() & draw()
+  - What are the beginning ways to control a program's CANVAS

 .
 How to play a Song, loading a library
   - additional words in a computer langauge, primary functions, that simplfy a programmers work